zyw229/blog/blog/content/posts/macro004.md

 # Good news is good news again

-After months of "bad news is good news" contrived thinking, as the market fears bad economic data will lead to higher terminal rate, we are returning to a regime where "good news is good news" again, as Fed terminal rate seems to be bound in the face of upcoming TGA refill.
+After months of "bad news is good news" contrived thinking, as the market fears bad economic data will lead to higher terminal rate, we are returning to a regime where "good news is good news" again, as the Fed seems to be unwilling to exacerbate the liquidity drain by further raising FFR.

 Stronger economic data will attract more funds into the stock market, leading to higher bond yields, thus making room for RRP funds to flow out.
 On the contrary, weaker economic data will cause funds flowing out of stocks towards Treasury bonds, causing yield lower, further trapping money within RRP.